 Agriculture of the Middle - This national initiative seeks to renew America's disappearing mid-sized farms.
 Leopold Center Distinguished Fellow Fred Kirschenmann was among the organizers in 2003.

-Iowa State University Extension - The Leopold Center works with ISU Extension to disseminate our findings.
+Iowa State University Extension and Outreach - The Leopold Center works with ISU Extension to report our findings.

-Iowa Water Center - Part of a nationwide network of university-based water centers created to encourage interdisciplinary water research and the education and outreach needed to insure research results are applied to real world problems.
+Iowa Water Center - Part of a nationwide network of university-based water centers created to encourage interdisciplinary water research and the outreach needed to ensure research results are applied to real world problems.

 Practical Farmers of Iowa - This organization supports healthy foods, diverse farms and vibrant communities.
-Since 1999 the Leopold Center has supported their on-farm research demonstrations and field days.
+Since 1999 the Leopold Center has supported their on-farm research demonstrations and events.

-Stone Barns Center for Food and Agriculture - is a non-profit farm and education center located 25 miles north of Manhattan in Pocantico Hills, New York, where Fred Kirschenmann splits his time as president and Leopold Center Distinguished Fellow.
+Stone Barns Center for Food and Agriculture - A non-profit farm and education center located 25 miles north of Manhattan in New York.
+Fred Kirschenmann splits his time as Stone Barns president and Leopold Center Distinguished Fellow.

-Women, Land and Legacy - This outreach project, launched in 2004, helps empower Iowa women working in agriculture to act on their landscape and within their communities.
+Women, Land and Legacy - This outreach project helps empower Iowa women working in agriculture to act on their landscape and within their communities.

 Also see our page of various working groups and research teams, where partnership is central to their efforts.

-Center for Energy & Environmental Education - Based at the University of Northern Iowa, CEEE hosts the Northern Iowa Food and Farm Partnership and other local foods programs.
+Center for Energy & Environmental Education - Based at the University of Northern Iowa, CEEE hosts the Northern Iowa Food and Farm Partnership and other sustainable programs.

 Center for Prairie Studies - Located at Grinnell College, this interdisciplinary program seeks to increase awareness, appreciation and understanding of the North American Prairie.

-Iowa Conservation Education Coalition - Formed in 1958, this statewide organization aims to empower Iowa's formal and nonformal educators to promote environmental literacy in Iowa.
+Iowa Conservation Education Coalition - Formed in 1958, this organization empowers Iowa's formal and nonformal educators to promote environmental literacy in Iowa.

-Iowa Environmental Council - This is a nonprofit alliance of organizations and individuals in Iowa working together to protect the state's natural environment.
+Iowa Environmental Council - This is a nonprofit alliance of organizations and individuals working together to protect Iowa's natural environment.

 Iowa - Natural Resources Conservation Service - NRCS is a program of the USDA that provides leadership and technical assistance to help people conserve, maintain and improve our natural resources and environment.

-Iowa Place-Based Foods - Learn the stories behind Iowa foods.
-Information was gathered and the site created as part of a Leopold Center project.
+Iowa Place-Based Foods - Learn the stories behind several Iowa food brands.
+The website was created as part of a Leopold Center grant project.

 Iowa SARE - State-level information about the USDA's Sustainable Agriculture Research and Education (SARE) program